vpt0/SmartLink/README.md

 # SmartLink.Host

 ## Description
-SmartLink.Host is a [brief description of your project].
+SmartLink.Host is a [brief description of  project].
 It aims to [explain the purpose or functionality of the project].

 ## Features
 - Feature 1: [Brief description]